adafruit/Adafruit_Media_Converters/README.md

 # media2array
-Python 3 script for converting bitmaps, images and WAVs to Arduino PROGMEM arrays.
+Python 3 scripts for converting bitmaps, images and WAVs to Arduino PROGMEM arrays.

-Don't forget to install PIL with `pip3 install pillow`
+Remember to install PIL with `pip3 install pillow`

 - Bitmap images for Adafruit_GFX drawBitmap() function.
 - Image to NeoPixel data for animation.